pbadler/forecasting-dynamics-course/lectures/forecasting-evaluation.md

 ## Quantify

 ```
-accuracy(arima_forecast, NDVI_test)
+arima_accur = accuracy(arima_forecast, NDVI_test)
+arima_accur
 ```

 * Errors higher on test than training data because training data is being fit
 * Brier Score == RMSE^2
     * Common method for evaluating forecasts
+* Others
+    * correlation between observations and predictions (doesn't capture bias)
+    * R^2 of observations regressed on predictions (more informative if compared to null model)

-> Visualize and quantify the accuracy of the seasonal ARIMA model
+### Visualize and quantify the accuracy of the seasonal ARIMA model

 ```
 seasonal_arima_model = auto.arima(NDVI_train)